TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/FindingMoreInformation/Index.rst

 * :ref:`t3extbasebook:start` This is a resource for developing extensions using Extbase and Fluid.
-The part about Extbase will not be relevant for you when creating a site template, but you might find useful information in the Fluid section :ref:`fluid-start`.
+The part about Extbase will not be relevant for you when creating a site template, but you might find useful information in the Fluid section :ref:`t3extbasebook:fluid`.
 Do note that this manual has a different scope, as the Fluid here is used for generating output for Plugins.

 Fluid